Y-CTF/writeups/README.md

 # Writeups
 writeups from y-ctf club activities

+Instead of .md, it is also possible to deposit only the script that allowed to solve the challenge.

 ## Structure

 Please use the following structure when submitting a writup : `/<CTF>/<YYYY>/<category>/<task_name>/writeup_by_<nickname>.md` and `/<CTF>/<YYYY>/<category>/<task_name>/img/<nickname>/<image_name>[.png|.jpg|.gif|...]`.